 Invasive Species Management

 Most natural areas have some level of invasive plant infestation.
 Next to habitat destruction, invasive plants are the greatest threat to natural communities.
 Invasive species displace native plants thereby altering the structure and composition of natural areas.
 This change can be so severe that many native plants and animals can no longer survive.
 Invasive plants on state nature preserves are controlled by the most effective means known for each species, often a combination of mechanical control (mowing and trimming) and the judicious use of herbicides.
-Visit our Fact Sheets page for information on identification and management of some of the most commonly observed invasive plants in Kentucky.
+Visit iMap invasives guides for information on identification and management of some of the most commonly observed invasive plants in Kentucky.
 For more information about invasive plants and to see what others are doing about this growing threat to our native biodiversity, visit the Southeast Exotic Pest Plant Council website.

 Fire suppression enables trees and shrubs to grow into the more open glade and barrens communities, shading out sun loving species.
 After careful planning, nature preserve staff use prescribed fire to set back the overtaking trees.
 Controlled fire also benefits many native fire-dependent species.

 Effective natural areas management requires use of a diverse array of techniques.
 One technique used on KNP natural areas for decades is prescribed fire.
 Prescribed fire helps to restore or improve the conditions of fire-dependent natural communities within selected state nature preserves.
 These natural communities often provide habitat for rare, threatened and endangered species.